Serendipity-AI/360-image-immersive-view/README.md

 Open the project in Xcode and click the **Run** button to build and run the application on the Vision Pro simulator or your device.

 ### Explore the immersive views:
-The application includes sample 360 images and scenes to demonstrate immersive capabilities.
+The application includes a sampl 360 image stored in the project's assets to demonstrate immersive capabilities.

 ## Contact

-If you have any questions or project opportunities, feel free to reach out:
+If you have any questions, feel free to reach out:

 - Twitter: [@georgealexiou_](https://x.com/georgealexiou_)
 - Email: [george@serendipity.ai](mailto:george@serendipity.ai)